I feel like I’ve asked this before, but how many people out there have the MTV Jams Network?

 Two words: Hood Fab

 Has anyone seen this faux gameshow?
 Basically, Buttahman walks the streets of a city [read: LA or NYC] looking for contestants [read: the dumbest people he can find] to match up against famous rappers in a hip hop trivia battle.
+I would suggest you to click here to play this quiz which also known as The office quiz and where you will know how to solve trivia question 100% right.
 And when I say trivia, I mean the biggest lay-up questions possible:

 What West Coast rapper’s name rhymes with Oops Froggy Frog?